 Because the particles carried by the solar wind are charged their movement produces a magnetic field which interacts with the geomagnetic field.
-A blunt shock-wave is set up, called the magnetosheath, and the wind flows round it, rejoining behind where the field on the far side is stretched in the form of a long tail, the overall effect being reminiscent of the shape of a pear with its stalk pointing away from the Sun.
-The region within the magnetosheath, into which the wind does not pass, is called the magnetoshere.
+A bow shock is formed around the Earth; the shockwave forms as the supersonic particles comprising the solar wind abruptly slow to subsonic speeds.
+The region of the Earth's magnetosphere where these solar wind particles slow down and are redirected around the Earth's magnetic field is known as the magnetosheath.
+The solar wind flows around the magnetosheath rejoining behind where the field on the far side is stretched in the form of a long tail, the overall effect being reminiscent of the shape of a pear with its stalk pointing away from the Sun.
+The region within the magnetosheath, into which the wind does not pass, is called the magnetosphere."